Basic Requirements for Plans

 The items listed below must be provided for all applications for minor domestic structures such as sheds, carports, and verandahs:

-Form is available at Council offices or can be downloaded here.
+Fully completed Development Application Form - Form is available at Council offices or can be downloaded here.

-Fees will be advised when lodging your application.
+Payment of Development Application Fees - Fees will be advised when lodging your application.
 Please contact Council if you wish to know which fees will apply beforehand.